• Skip to primary navigation

 Planting Pickling Cucumbers in a Bottomless Pot

-The bottomless pot makes planting easy, protects the seedling from cutworms, and leads to simpler watering all summer long.
+The bottomless pot makes planting easy, protects seedlings from cutworms, and makes watering simpler all summer long.

 Preparing the bottomless pots